-Make sure that you can see backward clearly by adjusting the inside and outside rear view mirrors properly. ( $\rightarrow$ P. 129, 132)
+Make sure that you can see backward clearly by adjusting the inside and outside rear view mirrors properly. (\rightarrow P. 127, 130)

-- Do not adjust the position of the driver's seat while driving.
-Doing so could cause the driver to lose control of the vehicle. - Do not place a cushion between the driver or passenger and the seatback.
-A cushion may prevent correct posture from being achieved, and reduce the effectiveness of the seat belt and head restraint. - Do not place anything under the front seats.
+Observe the following precautions.
+Failure to do so may result in death or serious injury.
+Do not adjust the position of the driver's seat while driving.
+Doing so could cause the driver to lose control of the vehicle.
+Do not place a cushion between the driver or passenger and the seatback.
+A cushion may prevent correct posture from being achieved, and reduce the effectiveness of the seat belt and head restraint.
+Do not place anything under the front seats.
 Objects placed under the front seats may become jammed in the seat tracks and stop the seat from locking in place.
-This may lead to an accident and the adjustment mechanism may also be damaged. - When driving over long distances, take regular breaks before you start to feel tired. - Also, if you feel tired or sleepy while driving, do not force yourself to continue driving and take a break immediately.
+This may lead to an acci- dent and the adjustment mechanism may also be damaged.
+When driving over long distances, take regular breaks before you start to feel tired.
+Also, if you feel tired or sleepy while driving, do not force yourself to con- tinue driving and take a break immediately.